GNGscr/Thaiislands/UX_FLOW.md

   - Color transition in nav icons (white ↔ black)
   - Animated entrances for sections
   - Navbar tab highlighting (active tab tracking)

-- Scroll in **Hotels** section:
-  - Region name will stick to top until next region
-  - Cards will be displayed with animation entrence

-    **different animtions for desktop and mobile**

 ---